 While many beaches are still closed to the general populace, permit-holding fishermen are allowed to fish before curfew hours.

 At the time of writing, the country is currently at adjusted level 3 lockdown, this level allows fishing for license-holders but it is always wise to make sure before going out as the rules and regulations tend to change often.

 In Conclusion – Where can you get a fishing license in South Africa and what happens if you’re caught fishing without one?

-Most recreational fishing licenses and permits can be obtained either at your local post office or online via the digital post office.
+Most recreational fishing licenses and permits can be obtained either at your local post office or online via the digital post office (their online systems are often offline).
 Other, more niche licenses such as permits for fishing vessels and processing establishments are harder to obtain and usually involve contacting the DEFF directly.